GLOBAL MARKETS-Shares edge lower, bonds rise, on data

 The Fed could start moving away from its near-zero interest rate policy as soon as this year, Kocherlakota told reporters.

-In Europe, the FTSEurofirst 300 index .FTEU3 of top regional shares fell slightly to close at 1,091.74.
-Emerging markets .MSCIEF slipped 0.1 percent.
+In Europe, the FTSEurofirst 300 index of top regional shares fell slightly to close at 1,091.74.
+Emerging markets slipped 0.1 percent.

 The U.S. dollar pared gains against the yen on the housing data.
 The dollar was down at 83.38 yen.
 The euro fell 0.1 percent against the dollar, trading at $1.3208.